Outsourcing Control requires Control Complexity: Results

-Here we discuss the results for the\natuural agents, which have to learn the dynamics of the world by forming an internal world model.
+Here we discuss the results for the \LWM agents, which have to learn the dynamics of the world that are relevant to the agent.
 We first focus on the measures for the controller complexity, called Integrated Information and synergistic prediction.
-The two top rows of Figure \ref{Results:GoalIntInf} depict on the left the success rate of the complete LWM agents that are not successful with a success rate $< 16.8 \%$.
-In the middle of this figure there is the Integrated Information and the right shows synergistic prediction.
-The second row consists of the 2-dimensional perspectives, meaning the success rate, Integrated Information and synergistic prediction with respect to the number of steps.
-The unsuccessful agents have an Integrated Information value around 0.3 and 0.38 and a synergistic prediction around 0.1 and 0.15.
+The Figure \ref{fig:14} depicts the success rate and all the information theoretic measures for the successful and unsuccessful \LWM agents.
+Each line in these figures corresponds to a sensor length (SL) and is depicted with respect to the number of steps.
+The unsuccessful agents have an Integrated Information value around 0.3 and 0.38 and a synergistic prediction around 0.1 and 0.14.

-Now we compare these results to the Integrated Information value of the successful agents.
-The bottom rows of Figure \ref{Results:GoalIntInf} show the success rate of the successful LWM agents on the left, the Integrated Information in full in the middle and the synergistic prediction on the right with the 2-dimensional perspectives in the last row.
-There we can observe that the Integrated Information and synergistic prediction decrease with the sensor length as discussed in the context of Figure \ref{Res:MorphvsInt}.
-Additionally, there is a first increase in the Integrated Information and synergistic prediction values in the first 400 steps and then a strong decrease.
-After 20 000 steps the Integrated Information value is roughly between 0.05 to 0.15 and the synergistic prediction lies between 0.04 and 0.08.
-Hence, in the case of the successful agents the complexity of the controller reduces to a significantly lower value after time, compared to the unsuccessful agents.
+Now we compare these results to the Integrated Information value of the successful agents and we can observe that there is a first increase in the Integrated Information and synergistic prediction values in the first 400 steps and then a strong decrease.
+After 20$\,$000 steps the Integrated Information value is roughly between 0.05 to 0.15 and the synergistic prediction lies between 0.04 and 0.08.
+Hence, in the case of the successful agents the complexity of the controller reduces to a much lower value over time, compared to the unsuccessful agents.

-Following the observations of the previous section, Section \ref{Subsect:Ideal}, this leads to the conclusion that a high controller complexity might be important as long as the agents have not been able to learn the correct world model.
-Without a correct world model the agents are not able to find a strategy, which would allow them to optimally use their interaction with the environment.
+Following the observations of the previous section leads to the conclusion that a high controller complexity might be important as long as the agents have not been able to learn the correct world model.
+Without a correct world model the agents are not able to find a strategy that would allow them to optimally use their interaction with the environment.